Accessibility Team for Assessments

-The Accessibility and Accommodations (AA) team provides a variety of consultative and technical services to promote the accessibility of the assessments Pearson develops and the systems and tools that are used to deliver content to our customers.
-The A&A team provides guidance on how to best support people who require assessment accommodations by sharing information on how accommodations can support a fair and equitable assessment experience.
+The Accessibility and Accommodations (A&A) team provides a variety of consultative and technical services to promote accessibility in Pearson assessments and in systems and tools that are used to deliver content to our customers.
+The A&A team provides guidance on how to best support people who require assessment accommodations by sharing information on how accessibility and accommodations can support a fair and equitable assessment experience.

 Accessibility and Accommodations team members include:

-- Dan Brown: Senior Quality Assurance Engineer for Blindness Technologies
+- Dan Brown, CPACC: Senior Accessibility Quality Assurance Engineer for Blindness Technologies for School Assessments

-- Desiree Sturdevant: Senior Quality Assurance Engineer for Blindness Technologies
+- Desiree Sturdevant, CPACC: Senior Accessibility Quality Assurance Engineer for Blindness Technologies for VUE Assessments

 Accessibility Research & Efficacy (ARE)

 The Accessibility Research and Efficacy (ARE) team provides current and relevant research to drive Pearson’s accessibility efforts to meet our efficacy goals and eliminate risk related to accessibility.
-The ARE team conducts annual usability studies, coordinates collaborative research projects with internal and external organizations, and maintains a repository of current research regarding access to information and fair and equitable testing for people with disabilities.
+The ARE team manages the production of sign language translations of test items, manages film, interpreting, and captioning vendors, conducts annual usability studies, coordinates collaborative research projects with internal and external organizations, and maintains a repository of current research regarding access to information and fair and equitable testing for people with disabilities.

 Accessibility Research and Efficacy team members include: